 You cannot delete or hide questions in the SIG.
 The SIG has macros embedded into the workbook which will break if you attempt to hide rows and columns.

-The first step is to use the new Scoping features on the Scoping tab to reduce the unneeded questions.
-If, after scoping a SIG there is not enough granularity, go back to the Scoping tab and use the control categories and subcategories fields to reduce or refine the scope by deselecting the categories or subcategories that do not pertain to the services being assessed.
-If there are still individual questions that you do not need answered, select “N/A” in the response cell before sending out to an Assessee.
+The first step is to use the Scoping features on the SIG Creation tab to reduce the unneeded questions.
+If, after scoping a SIG there is not enough granularity, use the control categories and subcategories on the SIG Creation tab to reduce or refine the scope by deselecting the categories or subcategories that do not pertain to the services being assessed.
+You can also remove individual questions on the Content Library tab If there are still questions that you do not need to be sent to a service provider.
+Please review the SIG How to Guide to use this functionality.

 Q5.
 Can I change the wording of a question?